shashankpritam/PracticingGo/factorial_go/README.md

 # Factorial Calculator

-This program calculates the factorial of numbers provided in `input.txt` and outputs the result to `output.txt`.
+This program calculates the factorial of numbers provided in `input.txt` and outputs the result to `output.md`.

 ## Build Instructions